 Saint of the Day – 28 September – St Wenceslaus (907-935) King of Bohemia, Martyr – also known as Vaceslav, Vaclav, Wenzel, Wenceslas, Václav.
-(907 at Prague, Bohemia (in Czech Republic) – 28 September 929 by assassination).
-Patronages – brewers, Bohemia, Czech Republic, Czechoslovakia, Moravia, Prague, Czech Republic, archdiocese and the city.
+(Born 907 at Prague, Bohemia (in Czech Republic) -and died on 28 September 935 by assassination).
+Patronages- brewers, Bohemia, Czech Republic, Czechoslovakia, Moravia, Prague, Czech Republic, Archdiocese and the city.
 Attributes – banner, crown, eagle, staff, soldier, horse, armour.

 St Wenceslaus was born around the year 907.
 His father Duke Wratislaw was a Catholic but his mother Princess Dragomir practiced the native pagan religion.
 She would later arrange the murders of both Wenceslaus and his grandmother Ludmilla, who is also a canonised saint.
 During his youth, Wenceslaus received a strong religious education from Ludmilla, in addition to the good example of his father.
 He maintained a virtuous manner of living while attending college near Prague, making significant progress both academically and spiritually.
 But with the death of his father Wratislaw, the devout young nobleman faced a spiritual and political crisis.